Powerlearnproject/se-assignment-5-danieljuma5/README.md

 7. File and Folder Management:
    - Explain how to create, open, and manage files and folders in VS Code.
 How can users navigate between different files and directories efficiently?
+   Creating Files and Folders
+   ---
+   ***
+### Creating a New File
+Using the Command Palette:
+Press Ctrl+Shift+P (Windows/Linux) or Cmd+Shift+P (Mac) to open the Command Palette.
+Type New File and press Enter.
+Using the Explorer Sidebar:
+Right-click within the Explorer sidebar.
+Select New File, and a new file will appear for you to name.
+### Creating a New Folder
+Using the Explorer Sidebar:
+Right-click within the Explorer sidebar.
+Select New Folder, and a new folder will appear for you to name.
+### Opening Files and Folders
+Opening an Existing File
+Using the File Menu:
+Go to File > Open File....
+Browse to the file you want to open and select it.
+Using the Explorer Sidebar:
+Click on the file within the Explorer sidebar to open it in a new tab.
+### Opening a Folder
+Using the File Menu:
+Go to File > Open Folder....
+Browse to the folder you want to open and select it.
+### Drag and Drop:
+Drag a folder from your file system and drop it into the VS Code window.
+Opening a Recent File or Folder
+### Using the File Menu:
+Go to File > Open Recent.
+Select from the list of recently opened files or folders.
+### Navigating Files and Directories
+Explorer Sidebar
+Expand/Collapse: Click the arrow next to a folder to expand or collapse its contents.
+Quick Navigation: Click on a file to open it, and it will appear in the active editor tab.
+Breadcrumbs
+### Enabling Breadcrumbs: Go to View > Toggle Breadcrumbs.
+Using Breadcrumbs: Click on any part of the breadcrumb to navigate to parent folders or other files in the same directory.
+### File Tabs
+Switching Tabs: Click on the tab of the file you want to view.
+Close Tabs: Click the x on the tab to close it or use Ctrl+W (Windows/Linux) or Cmd+W (Mac).
+### Quick Open
+Using Quick Open: Press Ctrl+P (Windows/Linux) or Cmd+P (Mac) to open the Quick Open dialog.
+Searching for Files: Start typing the name of the file you want to open.
+Use Enter to open the selected file.
+### Side by Side Editing
+Split Editor: Click the Split Editor icon in the top right corner of the editor or use the shortcut Ctrl+\ (Windows/Linux) or Cmd+\ (Mac).
+### Move Files Between Editors: Drag the file tab to another editor group.
+Keyboard Shortcuts
+Navigate Between Open Files: Use Ctrl+Tab (Windows/Linux) or Cmd+Tab (Mac) to cycle through open files.
+Go to Definition: Use F12 to jump to the definition of a symbol.
+Go to File: Use Ctrl+P (Windows/Linux) or Cmd+P (Mac) and start typing the file name.
+Terminal Navigation
+Integrated Terminal: Open the integrated terminal with Ctrl+` (backtick) (Windows/Linux/Mac).
+Terminal Commands: Use standard command-line commands to navigate your project (e.g., cd, ls, dir).
+### Managing Files and Folders
+Renaming
+Using the Explorer Sidebar:
+Right-click on the file or folder and select Rename.
+Enter the new name and press Enter.
+### Deleting
+Using the Explorer Sidebar:
+Right-click on the file or folder and select Delete.
+Confirm the deletion when prompted.
+Moving
+Drag and Drop:
+Drag a file or folder from one location in the Explorer sidebar to another.
+### Cut and Paste:
+Right-click on the file or folder, select Cut, navigate to the new location, right-click, and select Paste.

 8. Settings and Preferences:
    - Where can users find and customize settings in VS Code?
 Provide examples of how to change the theme, font size, and keybindings.